mddazure/vpn-traffic-selector-snat/README.md

-**VPN with Source NAT and Traffic Selector**
+# VPN with Source NAT and Traffic Selector

-Some providers of IT services require their customers to conenct via VPN tunnels.
+Some providers of IT services require their customers to connect via VPN tunnels.

 These service providers will usually require their customers to Source NAT to - i.e. hide themselves behind - an IP address from a range they control.
 This ensures that all customers come in to the provider's environment from unique IP addresses.
 Providers may also require a custom Traffic Selector matching the Source NAT address, effectively turning the connection into a policy-based rather than a route-based VPN.

-Although VPN is an outdated and cumbersome method of connecting to a central service, it is still used in some application fields such as with government agencies, regulatory bodies, tax authorities etc. Customers have no other option than to comply if they want or need to use these provider's services.
+Although VPN is an outdated and cumbersome method of connecting to a central service, it is still used in some application fields such as in financial services,  with government agencies, regulatory bodies, tax authorities etc. Customers have no other option than to comply if they want or need to use these provider's services.

 Azure customers will usually first attempt to use Azure-native VNET or VWAN VPN Gateways.
 These Gateways have NAT capabilities, but do ***not*** support NAT in combination with custom (policy-based) Traffic Selectors.
 When this combination is required, the only solution is to use a Network Virtual Appliance (NVA).